FAKE NEWS | Black Community Center Hit by Racist Lightning Bolt

 Some locals questioned why the stricken community center wasn’t outfitted with a lightning rod, which would have prevented this destruction, but others replied that this was the fault of the White Devil, also.

-Louisiana State Representative Linh Nguyen said that there was a long history of white people not selling lightning rods to people of color.
+Louisiana State Representative Linh Nguyen said there was a long history of white people not selling lightning rods to people of color.
 “Have you looked at the lightning rod industry?” she asked.
 “It’s dominated by white people.

 “America is reluctant to talk about its very real and deep-rooted systemic racism,” she said.
 “In this case, where the victim was New Orleans’ black community, we see the intersections of racism, economics, and electricity.”